 A fungus, Cytospora chrysosperma (Pers.)
+Fries,

-Fries, commonly found on dying twigs and branches, will colonise and rapidly kill back any tree that is in a seriously weakened condition.
+commonly found on dying twigs and branches, will colonise and rapidly kill back any tree that is in a seriously weakened condition.
 It is, thus, the common fungus on newly planted sets suffering from drought and, in very dry years, it appears on the crowns of large trees.
-This fungus produces minute black spots (fructifications), buried in the bark, from which orange-coloured spore-threads are extruded, especially in the later months of the year.
-There is no evidence that it is ever a virulent parasite on vigorous trees; the removal of unfavourable conditions, e.g., by copiously watering during drought, usually stops the course of the disease.
+This fungus produces minute black spots (fructifications), buried in the bark, from which orange-coloured spore-threads are extruded, especially in damp weather during the later months of the year.
+There is no evidence that it is ever a virulent parasite on vigorous trees; the removal of unfavourable conditions, e.g., by copiously watering during drought, usually stops the disease.

 Black canker, ascribed to Physalospora miyabeana Fukushi, attacks the leaves and the ends of the young twigs; it may spread down the petiole from the leaf and cause a canker on the stem.
 It has been noted chiefly in connection with osier willows, on which much damage may be caused.
 Material of the tree willows has occasionally been received bearing this type of damage.
 Bat willows of some size are rarely affected to any extent, but in set nurseries occasional severe attacks may occur.
 Spraying with Bordeaux Mixture in the spring has been recommended to prevent infection.
-Canker on willow rods or small branches has also been attributed to Physalospora gregaria Sacc., Fusicladium salaciperdium (All. and Tub.)
-Tub. and Marsonina salicicola Bres.
+Very similar die-back of leaves and cankers on willow rods or small branches are also caused by Fusicladium salaciperdium (All. and Tub.)
+Tub., Marsonina salicicola Bres. and Cryptomyces maximus (Fr.)
+Rehm.